 Excision of left atrial appendage

-The left atrial appendage is an area within the left atrial chamber where blood can pool and become immobile during atrial fibrillation.
+The left atrial appendage (LAA) is an area within the left atrial chamber where blood can pool and become immobile during atrial fibrillation.
 Static blood can lead to clot formation.
-Dislodgement of this clot can cause devastating embolic episodes known as strokes.
+Dislodgement of this clot can cause devastating embolic episodes known as strokes

-Surgical removal of the left atrial appendage along with cardioablation for atrial fibrillation can lead to a significant reduction of the risk of stroke and the need for blood thinning medications called anticoagulation.
+removal of the left atrial appendage along with cardioablation for atrial fibrillation can lead to a significant reduction of the risk of stroke and the need for blood thinning medications called anticoagulation.
+A number of techniques have been used over the years to treat/exclude/excise the left atrial appendage.
+The technique most often used to surgically excise of the left atrial appendage is with endo-GIA automatic stapling and cutting device.

 - The Society of Thoracic Surgeons 2017 Clinical Practice Guidelines for the Surgical Treatment of Atrial Fibrillation.
 Badhwar V, Rankin JS, Damiano RJ Jr, Gillinov AM, Bakaeen FG, Edgerton JR, Philpott JM, McCarthy PM, Bolling SF, Roberts HG, Thourani VH, Suri RM, Shemin RJ, Firestone S, Ad N. Ann Thorac Surg.
 2017 Jan;103(1):329-341. doi: 10.1016/j.athoracsur.2016.10.076.
 Review.